Sewer56/BloonsTD6.Mod.MultiUser/README.md

 You can find the download for the mod in the [Releases Section on GitHub](https://github.com/Sewer56/BloonsTD6.Mod.MultiUser//releases/latest).
 Simply extract the DLL to your `Mods` directory.

+## Warning

+⚠️ RISK OF DATA LOSS.

+Before using this mod, consider creating a backup of your save data contained in:
+- `Steam/userdata/<user-id>/960090`

 ## Usage

 In order to use an alternative profile:
 - Create a game shortcut.
 - Add desired flags (see below).
 - Launch game.

 ![Example Usage](./docs/images/UsageExample.png)

 In this example, adding `--profile Sewer56` will make the game use an alternative account associated with the name `Sewer56`.
-This can be any account.
-Using the same shortcut again will
+When you boot into the game you'll be prompted to log-in; and you use the same shortcut in the future, you will be automatically logged into that account.

 ### List of Available Flags